Rush Street (Chicago): Background

 Rush Street was named after Benjamin Rush, one of the four physician signators of the United States Declaration of Independence.
-It is one of several places named after Rush in Chicago; other such places are Rush Medical College and Rush-Presbyterian-St. Luke's Medical Center.
+Other places named after Rush in Chicago are Rush Medical College and Rush-Presbyterian-St. Luke's Medical Center.

 As part of the original incorporated city of Chicago in 1837, Rush Street is one of the city's oldest thoroughfares.
 Like Clark Street, parts of Rush Street roughly follow the path of an Indian trail called Green Bay trail (later Green Bay Road) that ran to Green Bay, Wisconsin.
 Early Rush Street was commonly agreed to be desirable place of residence, and hosted the first house designed by an architect in Chicago (designed for the first Mayor of Chicago William Ogden by John M. Van Osdel).
 The house, bounded by Erie, Ontario, Rush and Cass (now Wabash Avenue) Streets, did not survive the Great Chicago Fire of 1871.

 After the Great Chicago Fire, the Near North Side became a refuge for many due to its wide streets, high ground, good drainage, and proximity to both the Lake Michigan lakeshore and Lincoln Park.
 Cyrus McCormick built a mansion at 675 Rush Street between 1875 and 1879.
 The mansion, located at the corner of Rush and Erie, lured so many relatives to move nearby that the neighborhood became known as "McCormickville" by the 1880s.
 The street subsequently hosted elite Chicago socialites.
 Cyrus' brother Leander J. McCormick built the Virginia Hotel at the northwest corner of Rush and Ohio.

 Opening just a few years before the 1893 World's Columbian Exposition, the 400-room hotel was advertised as "an absolutely fire-proof building and a finished hotel second to no other."

 The hotel featured ornate granite interiors decorated with marble statues, separate "gentlemen's smoking room" and "ladies dining room", and a room of boilers and dynamos to offer the latest technology: electric lights.

 Well into the 20th century, residential buildings faced Rush Street until the demands of the expanding commerce—especially concentrations of restaurants and night clubs—consumed its real estate.

 In the 1950s, the Chicago City Council began to use the Uniform Vehicle Code of 1931 to fight traffic congestion by creating one-way streets.
 This was most effectively used in the Loop and Near North Side community areas.
 Most of the Near North Side streets remain one-way today as a result.
 Rush Street is among the area's one-way streets: except for a short segment, only northbound travel is permitted.